 Step 1 – Making a Reservation

 Please create an email message with the subject: Passenger Name, Columbia Law School, and send the appropriate Booking Form to the travel agent of your choice.
 Please confirm the details of the trip with the travel agent before requesting approval.

 After confirming the reservation with the travel agent, please email the completed Travel Request Cover Form, and final itinerary along with the event flyer, agenda, or invitation to email@example.com for review and approval.
 If applicable, confirm compliance with Columbia International Travel Planning Policy.

 Columbia students, faculty, and staff, traveling outside the United States should register their trip with Columbia Travel in the event of an emergency abroad.
 Please visit the University’s Global Travel website to learn more and register a trip.

 - $60 International Flight

 - $40+ VWT Waiver

-Columbia Law School uses the services of Minutemen and Odyssey to assist guests, students, faculty, and staff with ground transportation.
+Columbia Law School uses the services of Minutemen and Odyssey to assist Guests, Students, Faculty, and Staff with ground transportation.
 First time users must email firstname.lastname@example.org to request the account number.
 Once you have our internal account, contact Minutemen or Odyssey directly to make the reservation.
-Submit a Car Service Form to email@example.com once the reservation is made for internal billing purposes with the subject: Car Service - Reservation Date
+Please submit a Car Service Form to email@example.com once the reservation is made for internal billing purposes with the subject: Car Service - Reservation Date

 Step 1: Trip/event coordinator makes all hotel reservations independently.